lmeadors/xppio/README.md

 xppio
 =====

 XML Pull Parser based utility for mapping xml to objects

 This project was created because all of the existing libraries to do it suck.

 This one probably sucks, too...just in a way that's more palatable for me.

-If you want a small library that doesn't explode when you throw extra xml that you don't have in your objects at it, this might work for you.
+If you want a small (16k) library with almost no dependencies (only slf - 26k) that doesn't explode when you throw extra xml that you don't have in your objects at it, this might work out for you.

 For example, say this is your class: